Skip to main content

 • Continuous Integration: Allows developers to integrate code changes frequently, ensuring rapid feedback on changes.

-• Continuous Deployment: Automates the release of validated changes to a repository, ensuring quicker delivery of features.
+• Continuous Deployment Tools: Automates the release of validated changes to a repository, ensuring quicker delivery of features.

-• Infrastructure Automation: Provisions and manages infrastructure resources easily, reducing manual overhead.
+• Infrastructure Automation: Provisions and manages infrastructure resources efficiently, reducing manual overhead.

 • Configuration Management: Keeps configurations consistent and maintainable across environments and instances.